TobiasSekan/DailyKanji/readme.md

 * Change test order so that all tests will be ask (based on ask counter)

 #### Next versions (after 1.0 release)
-* Move logic to separate library project in .Net Standard 2.0
+* Move logic to separate library project in .Net Standard
+  * Starting with .Net Standard 1.0 - 1.2 (to save support for Windowsa Vista and 8)
-* Add command line project in .Net Core 2.1 (usable under Windows, Linux, macOS)
+* Add command line project in .Net Core (usable under Windows, Linux, macOS)
-* Export (XLSX, CSV, JSON, XML)
 * Start with integration of Kanji tests

 #### Ideas
+* Import (XLSX, CSV, JSON, XML)
+* Export (XLSX, CSV, JSON, XML)
 * Make colours choose-able
-* Import (XLSX, CSV, JSON, XML)
-* Gamepad Support
+* Gamepad support